touilleio/alephium-mining-companion/README.md

 4. Transfers the mining reward to another provided wallet/address on a fixed frequency (hourly, daily, ...).
 Note that the wallet can be created anywhere as long as it's a valid Alephium address
+5. Expose metrics for both the mining and the transfer wallets

 Companion means it needs to run alongside an Alephium full node, and particularly have REST connectivity to it (default port 12973)